talgolde1/long-strangle-public-repo/README.md

 ### Video Explanation
 **[Long Strangle Video](https://www.youtube.com/watch?v=clhFk5Tp6E8)**

-**Watch this YouTube video for an in-depth explanation of the short straddle strategy and how it can be applied in various market conditions.**
+**Watch this YouTube video for an in-depth explanation of the long strangle strategy and how it can be applied in various market conditions.**

 ## Requirements